-Her books include Nordic Film Classics: Lukas Moodysson's 'Show Me Love' (U of Washington P, 2012), Locating August Strindberg's Prose: Modernism, Transnationalism, and Setting (Toronto UP, 2010), The International Strindberg: New Critical Essays (ed., Northwestern UP, 2012), and Det gäckande könet: Strindberg och Genusteori (ed. with Anna Cavallin, Symposion, 2006).
+Her books include Nordic Film Classics: Lukas Moodysson's 'Show Me Love' (U of Washington P, 2012), Locating August Strindberg's Prose: Modernism, Transnationalism, and Setting (U of Toronto P, 2010), The International Strindberg: New Critical Essays (ed., Northwestern UP, 2012), and Det gäckande könet: Strindberg och Genusteori (ed. with Anna Cavallin, Symposion, 2006).
 She has given guest lectures, keynotes, festival talks, media commentary, and symposium papers in Europe, Asia and North America.
 She has also participated in The Diane Rehm Show about Stieg Larsson's best-seller The Girl With the Dragon Tattoo.
 Click here to listen.

-Present and on-going research projects include two co-authored monographs on Film Cultures in an Age of Global Warming: The Anxiety of Ice and Scandinavian Elsewheres: Globalizing Nordic Cinema, 1897 to the Present, as well as an anthology on August Strindberg and Visual Culture: The Emergence of Optical Modernity in Theater, Text, and Image.
-Her research has been supported by the Barbro Osher Pro Suecia Foundation, the Sweden-America Foundation, the Nordic Council of Ministers, the Rotary Foundation, the European Commission, the University of Illinois Research Board, CIBER, the European Union Center, the Social Sciences and Humanities Research Council of Canada, and numerous Swedish foundations and agencies.
+Present and on-going research projects include co-authored monographs on Film Cultures in an Age of Global Warming: The Anxiety of Ice and Scandinavian Elsewheres: Globalizing Nordic Cinema, 1897 to the Present, as well as an edited volume on August Strindberg and Visual Culture: The Emergence of Optical Modernity in Theater, Text, and Image.
+Her research has been supported by the American Scandinavian Foundation, Barbro Osher Pro Suecia Foundation, the Nordic Council of Ministers, the Rotary Foundation, the European Commission, the University of Illinois Research Board, the European Commission, the Social Sciences and Humanities Research Council of Canada, and numerous Swedish foundations and agencies.

 - Locating August Strindberg's Prose: Modernism, Transnationalism, Setting.
 Toronto: University of Toronto Press, 2010.

 - Making Space: Paris, Stockholm, and the Urban Prose of Strindberg and his Contemporaries.
 Dissertation, University of California, Berkeley, 2004.

 - "Nordic Remakes: The North in Hollywood."
 The Companion to Nordic Cinema.
 Ed.
 Mette Hjort and Ursula Lindqvist.
-Routledge, 2014.
+London: Wiley-Blackwell, 2016.